voronyansky/java-courses/README.md

 # java-courses
+------------------------ Clinic System
 This is system for pet clinic.
 Most important features at this system:
-0.Get table view of clinic client and their pets
+-0.Get table view of clinic client and their pets -1.Add new client
-1.Add new client
-2.Remove client
+-2.Remove client
-3.Set pet of existing client");
+-3.Set pet of existing client");
-4.Find client by name");
+-4.Find client by name");
-5.Find client by pet name");
+-5.Find client by pet name");
-6.Edit client name");
+-6.Edit client name");
-7.Edit client\'s pet name");
+-7.Edit client\'s pet name");
-8.Remove client\'s pet");
+-8.Remove client\'s pet");
-9.Remove client
+-9.Remove client

 Interact with system carried in console.
 After execute each command in console will be type table view of client with their pet.
 In system exist two type of pet.
 It is a dog and a cat.
 Both types have name